Small acts of kindness go a long way! These simple ideas will help you spread love and kindness easily.

 Usually the people that need hugs from me most are my own children.
 Just today, one of my daughters was sad about something and just wanted me to hug it out with her.
 So I did.
 Hugs are a wonderful way to tell people you love them, you understand, and you want to make it better.

 I know that I sometimes get lonely during the day and wish I had a friend to talk to.
 I always appreciate it when a friend calls and says, “Hey!
 Let’s go for a walk!”
 Or, even better, “Hey!
 Let’s go out to lunch!”

 It’s always nice for people to spend quality time with a friend—and you’re not only helping them to have a better day, I’d say you’re making your own day better, too!
 Take it a step further and offer to pay for the entire outing yourself.

 5. Don’t ask, just do

-I will never forget when I was pregnant with Chloe.
-I was so sick with hyperemesis and could barely move.
+I will never forget when I was pregnant with my second child.
+I was extremely sick with hyperemesis and could barely move.
 I spent my entire day lying on the couch with my toddler watching Barney and Little People videos when I wasn’t running to the bathroom to be sick.
 If any of my friends had called me and asked me what they could do to help I would have said, “Nothing.
 I’m fine.”
 But it would have been a lie.

 All of those things were so appreciated and needed.
 And they taught me so much about service.
 I think most people will say they are fine and don’t need help when the reality is that they aren’t.
 Look for ways to serve.
 When you see a need, do your best to fill it, even if it’s in a small way.
 Call your friend who is sick and tell her you are going to take her kids for a few hours.
 Show up at the door of your friend who is moving and tell her you are going to help her pack for the next hour.
 Think of the things you would appreciate being done for you if you were in a similar situation, and then do them!